washingtonyachtclub/documents/WYC_Policies.md

 High-performance sloop-rigged, centerboard dinghies.
 These boats require a Specialty Rating to sail and are represented by the International 505 and International 14 (I-14) boats.

 ### Sailboard Fleet
 The Sailboard Fleet is represented by many combinations of boards, booms, masts, mast extenders, sails, and universal joints that may be rigged together and sailed by one person.
+It's governed by the [WYC Windsurf Policies](https://documents.washingtonyachtclub.org/WYC_Windsurf_Policies.pdf)

 ### Catamaran Fleet
 Sloop-rigged sailboats with more than one hull.